vlajos/vlajos.github.io/_posts/2015-09-16-testing-webserver-http-headers.md

 }
 {% endhighlight %}

 So it is around 10 lines and nothing super-fancy.
 (And uses global variables...
-Khm.
+Erm.
 It could be improved.)

 But let's see it in action: